ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 metabat -i /mnt/ls15/scratch/users/f0002184/Cen13_Pooled_mgDNA/BAM_Files/final.contigs.fa -v -a depth_2016.txt -o METABAT_VerySpecific --saveTNF saved.tnf --saveDistance saved.dist -t 16 --veryspecific
 ```

+#### 10 July 2017
+Binning was attempted on this dataset, but turned out 0 bins.

 ## Minimum ID 0.95 Datasets
 #### 30 June 2017
 Today I'm going to re-map the reads from the other Centralia sites onto the both datasets at a minimum identity level of 0.95, instead of the default 0.76 level.